pijpijpij/Noopetal/README.md

 Generation of standard classes from interfaces:

  * `@Noop` generates a class that does nothing and returned default values (0 or <code>null</code>).
-Classes of that kind are often used as the base for classes that only handle certain event/method calls of th eparent interface.
+Classes of that kind are often used as base for classes that handle only some event/method calls of the annotated interface.
  * `@Decor` generates a class that passes all calls to another implementation of the interface.
 Really useful to create decorators.